Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 ********************************

-Some packages are a single import, but to **Nuitka** means that more than a thousand packages (literally) are to be included.
-The prime example of Pandas, which does want to plug and use just about everything you can imagine.
+Some packages are a single import, but to **Nuitka** means that more than a thousand packages (literally) are included as its dependency.
+One example is **IPython**, which does want to plug and use just about everything you can imagine.
 Multiple frameworks for syntax highlighting everything imaginable take time.

 Nuitka will have to learn effective caching to deal with this in the future.
-Presently, you will have to deal with huge compilation times for these.
+Presently, you will have to deal with substantial compilation times for these.

-A major weapon in fighting dependency creep should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities, that can be put to use and block unneeded imports, giving an error for where they occur.
-Use it for example like this ``--noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and for example also ``--noinclude-custom-mode=setuptools:error`` to get the compiler to error out for a specific package.
+A major weapon in fighting dependency creep should be applied, namely the ``anti-bloat`` plugin, which offers interesting abilities that can be put to use and block unneeded imports, giving an error for where they occur.
+Use it for example like this ``--noinclude-pytest-mode=nofollow --noinclude-setuptools-mode=nofollow`` and, for example also ``--noinclude-custom-mode=setuptools:error`` to get the compiler to error out for a specific package.
 Make sure to check its help output.
-It can take for each module of your choice, for example forcing also that for example ``PyQt5`` is considered uninstalled for standalone mode.
+It can take for each module of your choice, for example, forcing also that for example ``PyQt5`` is considered uninstalled for standalone mode.

-It's also driven by a configuration file, ``anti-bloat.yml`` that you can contribute to, removing typical bloat from packages.
-Please don't hesitate to enhance it and make PRs towards Nuitka with it.
+It's also driven by a configuration file, ``standard.nuitka-package.config.yml`` that you can contribute to, removing typical bloat from packages.
+Please join us to enhance it and make PRs towards **Nuitka** enhancing it for more and more packages to compile without serious bloat.

 ***************************
  Standalone: Finding files